 The students in the program benefit from high quality facilities and field-experience opportunities in schools and other educational facilities throughout the region.
 Access to schools and other facilities is enhanced by the many partnerships coordinated through the Center for Professional Development School Partnerships.
 The Coalition of Rural and Appalachian Schools (CORAS), the Edward Stevens Center for the Study and Development of Literacy and Language, the Southeast Ohio Center for Excellence in Mathematics and Science (SEO-CEMS), and various funded projects provide students other clinical opportunities and environment within which to conduct research.

-Members of the Curriculum and Instruction doctoral faculty serve their students in a wide range of areas.
+All program faculty can serve their students in a program of study in Curriculum & Instruction and their area of expertise.
 Faculty members collaborate with professional colleagues across The Patton College and the University to provide the latest information, theories and techniques in teacher education.